Last updated: 25th January 2022

 The barren landscape changes again as you get closer to Jökulsárlón.
 You begin to see the incredible glaciers poking out in between the mountains.

 This was what we’ve driven 5 hours all the way from Reykjavik to see.
+The final destination on our South Iceland tour – Jökulsárlón Glacier lagoon.
 Magnificent iceberg calvings from the Breiðamerkurjökull an outlet glacier of the larger glacier of Vatnajökull.
 The icebergs all making their way into the Atlantic Ocean, via this jaw dropping lake, known as the Jökulsárlón Glacier Lagoon.
 Our first glimpse was a real wow moment.

 Look familiar?
 Well it’s been the filming locations for many blockbuster movies including James Bond, Die Another Day opening sequence was shot here, as well as shampoo and toothpaste commercials!
-It’s the deepest lake in Iceland at 250 metres deep
+It’s the deepest lake in Iceland at 250 metres.

 The natural beauty of these icebergs was just wonderful, a real must see sight of South Iceland.
 You can also wander down to the shore and really get up close and personal or even get an amphibian boat trip among them.
 The icebergs are much more vividly coloured than you imagine them to be, bright cobalt blue tinted whites to crystal clear ones.
 The bluer the colour is due to the age and greater density of the ice.
 At the waters edge you can hear them crack and creak.
 Seals are also regulars here but we didn’t see any.